 96. Laguna Salada de Torrevieja

 Marvel at Spain’s very own pink lake, Laguna Salada, in Torrevieja.
-A must on any Spain bucket list!
+A must-do experience on any Spain bucket list!

 97. City of Arts and Sciences